 32. Pick Up And Haul by Mehni and Uuugggg

 Colonists will gather stuff in their inventory, then haul it to a stockpile.

 This hauling mod will significantly increase hauling efficiency because pawns can now carry more than one gun or t-shirt.
 Those intelligent colonists can use their inventory!
 You must see it to believe it.
 Get the mod here.

 33. Plant Human by Lingluc

 The most hilarious and useful mod is Plant Human.
-This mod lets you plant and grow a human, just like all the other crops you cultivate in a grow zone.
+This mod lets you plant and grow a human, like all the other crops you cultivate in a growing zone.
 You will get the option to plant a Wildling Cocoon, which works just like all the other plants.
 You don’t need any special skills to plant them.
 Once it’s fully grown, it will produce a wildling man or woman.
 You can then attempt to tame them and let them join your colony.
 Arrest them and treat them as a prisoner.
 Or hunt them for food.

 It can work as an easy way to grow your colony quickly, sell them as slaves, or as a meat source for your cannibalistic settlement.
 You can get the mod here.

-Hopefully, you have found some of these mods exciting and that you will check them out.
+Hopefully, you have found some of these mods exciting, and you will check them out.
 These are currently the best mods for Rimworld to improve the quality of life, are funny, and potentially make the game harder.
 There are hundreds of great Rimworld mods out there, and these were just a few of them that I enjoyed playing recently.